Simulating the quantum switch with quantum circuits is computationally hard: Results

-where $F(\mcM,\mcN)$ is the normalized fidelity between the Choi operators associated to the higher-order transformations $\mcM$ and $\mcN$ (see App.~\ref{app::definitions}).
+where $F(\map{M},\map{N})$ is the normalized fidelity between the Choi operators associated to the higher-order transformations $\map{M}$ and $\map{N}$ (see App.~\ref{subapp::switchchoi}).

 Combining probabilistic-heralded and approximate protocols of simulation, for a fixed $\epsilon$, $(k_A,k_B)$, and $d$, the maximum probability of successful simulation can also be computed via an SDP.
 We show that, for a range of values of $\epsilon>0$, the probability of simulating the quantum switch in this partly restricted scenario is $p<1$ for the cases where $(k_A,k_B)\in\{(1,1),(2,1)\}$, considering simulations using quantum combs of all possible orders as well as QC-CCs.
 We present our numerical findings in Fig.~\ref{fig::plot_epsilon} for the case where $d=2$.
 In the first plot [Fig.~\ref{fig::plot_epsilon}$(a)$], where $(k_A,k_B)=(1,1)$, the QC-CC simulation curve numerically coincides with the quantum comb simulation curve.
+Here, $p<1$ for $0\leq\epsilon\lesssim0.3$.
 In the second plot [Fig.~\ref{fig::plot_epsilon}$(b)$], where $(k_A,k_B)=(2,1)$, each of the three possible quantum comb orders and QC-CC yield different values for the maximum probability of success for different values of $\epsilon$.
+Here, $p<1$ for $0\leq\epsilon\lesssim0.18$, after which point a QC-CC simulation exists.
 Notice that for an exact simulation, i.e., when $\epsilon=0$, a QC-CC simulation yields a probability of success that coincides with the highest among all possible orders, but as $\epsilon$ increases, it shows an advantage in the probability of success as compared to quantum combs.